In this post I’m sharing my top 5 stress relievers to help when you’re feeling stressed and anxious.

 If you’ve followed me on Instagram or read the blog for any amount of time then you’ll know that I love to read.
 I’m always putting books on hold at the library and finding out what my friends are reading and liking.

-Spending time reading is one of those things that is a great distraction from whatever I have going on and is a good break for me.
-One of my favorite genres is historical fiction which lets me escape the present and spend some time in a completely different time and place.
+Spending time reading is one of those things that is a great distraction from whatever I have going on.
+One of my favorite genres is historical fiction.
+It lets me escape the present and spend some time in a completely different time and place.

 Reading has always been something that I’ve enjoyed.
-I was a huge bookworm as a kid and I remember riding my bike to the neighborhood library to return books that I had read and borrow another backpack full of them.
-Now as an adult I find reading something that lets me have a break from my every day life and experience something new.
+I was a huge bookworm as a kid.
+I remember riding my bike to the neighborhood library to return books that I had read and borrow another backpack full.
+Now as an adult I find reading something that lets me have a break from my every day life.
+Being able to experience something new gets me out of my own head.

 Sometimes it’s just a few paragraphs and other times it’s a few pages if I’m trying to work through something that I’m stressed out about.
 Journaling has actually been quite helpful in cutting down how much time I spend worrying about things.
-I allow myself “worry time” and then once I’m done writing I try not to let myself dwell on those things anymore.
+I allow myself “worry time”.
+Once I’m done writing I try not to let myself dwell on those things anymore.
 It definitely took some time and practice, but I’m actually pretty good at it now.

 Time with friends